-- 1. Key Ideas and Materials: Each Lesson begins with this section. - a.
-Key Ideas - These are the most important ideas that the students should clearly understand by the end of each lesson.
+- 1. Main Ideas and Materials: Each lesson begins with this section. - a.
+Main Ideas These are the most important ideas that the students should clearly understand by the end of each lesson.
 At the end of the lesson take time to review and make sure the students understood these ideas. - b.
-Materials The specific materials needed are listed for each lesson. - c.
-This Teacher Guide will indicate when to use these: - i.
-STUDENT GUIDES will be labelled like this. - ii.
-VISUAL AIDS will be labelled like this. - 2.
+Materials The specific materials needed are listed for each lesson. - i.
+VISUAL AIDS will be labelled like this.
+They should be printed ahead of time. - ii.
+We recommend having poster paper, a whiteboard, or a chalkboard to use with the large group. - iii.
+Student Guides are optional.
+Any section of the lesson that has corresponding pages in the Student Guide is labelled in the Teacher Guide like this: (SG). - 2.
 Facilitator Instructions: There are special instructions in the lesson to help you lead the training well.
 These are not meant to be shared with the students.
 Read these ahead so you are prepared to lead discussions and activities.
-Some questions will also have italicized answers to help you as a facilitator know what ideas to emphasize with the students.
-These are not the only good answers, just some good - 3.
+Some questions will also have italicised answers to help you as a facilitator know what ideas to emphasise with the students.
+These are not the only good answers, just some good answers. - 3.
 Managing Time Frames and Flow: Time frames are not included for each lesson. - a.
 Take as much time as is needed to help people learn the ideas in the lesson.
 It is more valuable to be concerned about what people are learning than with completing the lesson in a set time frame. - b.
 Remember to leave time for facilitators to start off with devotions, share testimonies, discuss any problems they are having, and pray together.